Prince George Airport Authority (PGAA)

-The Prince George Airport Authority (PGAA) is a not for profit organization incorporated on July 27, 2000.
+The Prince George Airport Authority (PGAA) is a not-for-profit organization incorporated on July 27, 2000.

-The PGAA reports to a Board of Directors made up of twelve people who’ve been nominated by the Federal and Provincial Governments and the City of Prince George among others.
+The Prince George Airport Authority reports to a Board of Directors made up of twelve members nominated by the Federal and Provincial Governments and the City of Prince George, among others.

-The PGAA assumed operational control of the airport on March 31st, 2003.
-The Authority immediately set into motion an aggressive business plan with the main focus on building an airport which supports the needs of its region’s residents, facilitating growth in tourism and industry, while attracting air services long considered necessary for this region’s growth.
+The Prince George Airport Authority assumed operational control of the airport on March 31, 2003.
+The Authority immediately set into motion an aggressive business plan focused on building an airport which supports the needs of its region’s residents, facilitating growth in tourism and industry, while attracting air services considered necessary for this region’s growth.

-Over 445,000 passengers used YXS in 2014, up 4.5% from 2013.
-The PGAA is developing an International Cargo Program and is home to both Nav Canada and Canada Border Services Agency.
+Over 506,486 passengers used the Prince George Airport in 2018, a record year.
+The Prince George Airport Authority is developing an International Tech Stop Program and is home to both Nav Canada and Canada Border Services Agency.

-The PGAA collaborated with Tourism Prince George, a WorldHost Delivery Organization, to train airport staff to ensure that a high level of customer service is maintained on a consistent basis.
+The Prince George Airport Authority (PGAA) is pleased to become an Approved SuperHost™ Training Provider.
+The Authority provides SuperHost training to airport staff to ensure that a high level of customer service is maintained on a consistent basis.